Power-hungry women and, most often, men, can make your relationship a living hell.

 - A powerful, power-hungry parent

-In the first case, the power hungry parent will act towards the child the same way they act towards their partner.
+In the first case, the power-hungry parent will act toward the child the same way they act toward their partner.

 The child acquires a mindset that in life it’s either escape or victory: cooperation is not possible.